from small one page howto to huge articles all in one place

 426

-Upgrading to TLS-encrypted connection.
+Upgrading to TL-encrypted connection.

 500

-Server error; typically this happens when the server is unable to open/create a file - consult the error_log file for details.
+Server error; typically this happens when the server is unable to open/create a file- consult the error_log file for details.

 501